mbrg/mbgsec/_posts/2023-12-03-copilot-sharepoint-data-exfil.md

 ---
-title: "HackerBot Copilot exfiltrates High Restricted SharePoint files to any user on the Internet, no auth required"
+title: "Copilot exfiltrates High Restricted SharePoint files to any user on the Internet, no auth required"
 categories:
   - Blog
 tags: